 Soviet-era plane from Cuba lands at Dade-Collier Airport

-MIAMI - A Russian-made plane from Cuba landed Friday afternoon at the Dade-Collier Airport in Ochoppee.
+MIAMI - A Russian-made plane from Cuba landed Friday morning at the Dade-Collier Airport in Ochoppee.

-The pilot was identified as Ruben Martinez, from Santa Clara, Cuba, according to CiberCuba.com.

 The news comes on a day when the US Coast Guard announced that 270 Cubans had been repatriated to the island.